Nevvman18/rs41-nfw/README.md

     * [**Horus Binary 4FSK v3**](https://github.com/xssfox/horusbinaryv3)
         * One of the most efficient radio modes for HAB and other simple telemetry designs, allows for decoding of very weak signals
         * Multi-QRG operation (ability to specify second Horus one, user can modify the code easily to get as much QRGs as wanted on every mode)
         * User can specify any payload callsign without requesting for ID number, additional sensor fields can be sent easily.
+Decoder provided by Mark VK5QI.
     * [**Horus Binary 4FSK v2**](https://github.com/projecthorus/horusdemodlib/wiki)
         * One of the most efficient radio modes for HAB and other simple telemetry designs, allows for decoding of very weak signals
         * Multi-QRG operation (ability to specify second Horus one, user can modify the code easily to get as much QRGs as wanted on every mode)